List of Jurassic Park (franchise) characters: Charlotte Lockwood

 Charlotte Lockwood is the daughter of Sir Benjamin Lockwood and the mother of Maisie Lockwood.
 In Jurassic World: Fallen Kingdom, she is mentioned to have died in a car accident.
 She made her onscreen debut in Jurassic World Dominion, through video footage shot before her death.
 In the latter film, Charlotte is revealed to have worked as a geneticist with Dr. Henry Wu at the InGen facility on Isla Sorna.
-It is also revealed that Charlotte actually died of a genetic disease while her daughter Maisie, a clone of herself, was young.
+It is also revealed that Charlotte actually died of a genetic disease while her daughter Maisie, a genetic match of herself, was young.

+Appearing in Rebirth

+These characters are introduced in the seventh film, Jurassic World Rebirth (2025).